 These examples show that the functions of previous sensor generations are usually carried over to the next development stage, giving users even more options.

 Another important trend in sensor development is toward ever-smaller sensors with high resolution.
-This is made possible by ever-smaller pixel sizes, which are becoming possible due to advances in production processes.
-This miniaturization of the sensors results in the possibility of further reducing the camera sizes as well.
-In addition, in certain cases the number of cameras used can be reduced due to the higher resolutions.
+This is made possible by ever-smaller pixel sizes, which are enabled by advances in production processes.
+This miniaturization of the sensors results in the possibility of further reducing camera sizes as well.
+In addition, in certain cases, the number of cameras used can be reduced due to the higher resolutions.
 The use of cost-optimized camera systems also becomes possible as a result.
 With Pregius sensors, cost-intensive 1" lenses are often required, which can be replaced by less expensive but equally powerful lenses with the smaller sensor sizes of the Pregius S series.
 This makes the use of cameras with Pregius S sensors very popular.

-As the world's most important sensor manufacturer, Sony has committed itself to CMOS technology, thus heralding the end of the era of CCD sensors and cameras.
-The technical features of the first four IMX generations--Pregius, STARVIS and Pregius S--offer developers and users in numerous fields of application, such as industrial image processing, extensive options in terms of available resolutions, speeds, and functions.
-Due to continuing further developments, it can be assumed that the next sensor generation will offer even more extensive technical capabilities.
+The technical features of the first four IMX generations—Pregius, STARVIS, and Pregius S—offer developers and users in numerous application fields (such as industrial image processing) extensive options in terms of available resolutions, speeds, and functions.
+Due to constant developments, it can be assumed that the next generation of sensors will offer even more extensive technical possibilities.